Maltipoo vs Maltese: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for Maltipoo versus Maltese involves different considerations.
 Maltipoo (5-20 lbs (typically 8-14 lbs), low to moderate (20-40 min daily) activity) has different caloric and macronutrient needs than Maltese (Toy (4-7 lbs), low-moderate (30 minutes daily) activity).
 Monthly food budgets reflect these differences: expect to spend more on the larger dog due to volume requirements.
-Health-condition-specific dietary needs also differ—Maltipoo's associations with Orthopedic Conditions may warrant targeted nutrition, while Maltese's predisposition to Dental Issues calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—Maltipoo's associations with orthopedic problems may warrant targeted nutrition, while Maltese's predisposition to Dental Issues calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements